 Q: What is blockchain?

 It’s a distributed ledger consisting of a chain of blocks, each block connected to the previous one cryptographically.
 The blocks store the information about every transaction made in the network, and this data cannot be changed, damaged, or deleted by any of the parties.

 Q: What can you use cryptocurrency for?

 You can send or receive cryptocurrency using your digital wallet.
-You can mine coins with special hard- and software.
-You can hold cryptocurrency, in the hope its price will rise, or use it to pay for services and goods — both online and offline.
+Hold cryptocurrency, in the hope, its price will rise, or use it to pay for services and goods — both online and offline.
 Finally, you can donate crypto to a charity.

-Cryptomining is the process of verifying the network users’ transactions and adding them to the blockchain.
+Cryptomining is the process of verifying the transactions and adding them to the blockchain.
 To mine cryptocurrency, you need special hardware and software, as well as access to cheap electricity.

 Q: Can cryptocurrencies be converted into cash, or moved to a bank account?

-Yes, you can convert them into cash using a special ATM, or an exchange (exchanger), where you can sell your crypto and withdraw the resulting amount in fiat to your bank account.
+Yes, you can convert them into cash using a special ATM.
+You can also use an exchange (exchanger) to sell your crypto and withdraw the resulting amount in fiat to your bank account.